What are Bumper Stickers?

 How did Bumper Stickers Begin?

 According to our sources, the idea of the bumper sticker first appeared in the good-old-days when the only mode of transportation was the horse-drawn carriage.
 The story goes that businesses advertised their names on canvas wheel covers and horse-fly nets.

-Heading into the mid ‘40s many developments in technology were made during World War II that assisted greatly with the war effort, including the wide-spread use of fluorescent inks that glowed during daylight.
-The rise of these inks combined with the first commercially produced pressure-sensitive tape lead to a silkscreen printer from Kansas, Foster P Gill, to conceptualise, create and commercialise the first ever modern bumper sticker.
+Heading into the mid-’40s many developments in technology were made during World War II that assisted greatly with the war effort, including the wide-spread use of fluorescent inks that glowed during daylight.
+The rise of these inks combined with the first commercially produced pressure-sensitive tape leads to a silkscreen printer from Kansas, Foster P Gill, to conceptualize, create and commercialize the first-ever modern bumper sticker.

-Originally, Gill’s Bumper Stickers were used mainly at tourist attractions.
+Originally, Gill’s Bumper labels were used mainly at tourist attractions.
 However, In 1952 the bumper sticker idea was used in its first US presidential campaign between Dwight D Eisenhower and Adlai Stevenson II.

 Why we love Bumper Stickers?

 Bumper Stickers have gone on to advertise many slogans, ideas, businesses, sports teams, political positions, and country tags with each sticker articulating the individuality of whoever sticks one to the bumper of their car.

 They are a colorful part of human culture and have even been absorbed into popular culture.
 In 2004, ‘The Sticker Song’ composed by an Israeli novelist, was written entirely of Israeli bumper sticker slogans or references to slogans.
 The song appeared on the Israeli hip-hop group, Hadag Nachas’s album, Homer Mekomi.